Marwan01/covid-helpline/README.md

 # Covid Helpline
-#### helping spread communication about novel virus Covid19
+#### Helping spread communication about novel virus Covid19

 ### Delivering important Coronavirus news via text.
-FREE for everyone.
+Free for everyone.
 Covid Helpline is a **open source tool** created to raise awareness and boost communication about the current coronavirus outbreak.
 This is done by making the latest updated data obtained from *John Hopkins*’ open source  *COVID-19* data repository available to everyone online and offline.

 # Why is this important?